$\mathcal{U}(\mathfrak{h})$-free modules and coherent families: Abstract

 \section{Abstract}

 We investigate the category of $\uh$-free $\mathfrak{g}$-modules.
 Using a functor from this category to the category of coherent families, we show that $\uh$-free modules only can exist when $\mathfrak{g}$ is of type $A$ or $C$.
 We then proceed to classify isomorphism classes of $\uh$-free modules of rank $1$ in type $C$, which includes an explicit construction of new simple $\mathfrak{sp}(2n)$-modules.
-The classification is then extended to higher ranks via translation functors.
+Finally, we show how translation functors can be used to obtain simple $\uh$-free modules of higher rank.